Chikubu Island: Historical and cultural significance

 Chikubushima was held to be a holy island since ancient times.
 During the Nara period, Gyōki is said to have built a chapel on the island to house statues of the Four Heavenly Kings, but its location and the veracity of this story is uncertain.
-In the south of the island, the Shinto shrine of Tsukubusuma Jinja claims to have been founded in 420 AD, and its associated Buddhist temple of Hōgon-ji in 724 AD.
+In the south of the island, the Shinto shrine of Tsukubusuma claims to have been founded in 420 AD, and its associated Buddhist temple of Hōgon-ji in 724 AD.
 During the period of Shinbutsu-shūgō, this was a single entity formerly known as the "Chikubu Benzai-ten", which was ranked with the Enoshima Shrine in the Kantō region and the Itsukushima Shrine in the Chūgoku Region as one of Japan's Three Great Shrines of Benzaiten and was a popular spot for pilgrimage as No.30 on the Saigoku Kannon Pilgrimage route.

 During the Sengoku period, retainers of Azai Nagamasa confined his father Hisamasa to Chikubushima, forcing him into retirement and establishing Nagamasa as his successor.

 Many structures were brought to the island by Toyotomi Hideyori, son of general Toyotomi Hideyoshi.
 The temple's Kannon-dõ and the Karamon-style gate were brought here from the gravesite (Toyokuni-byo; now Toyokuni Shrine) of Toyotomi Hideyoshi.
 They originally stood in the Higashiyama ward of Kyoto, and are regarded as fine examples of architecture from the Azuchi-Momoyama period.
 Moreover, the Karamon gate of the temple and the honden of the shrine are both National Treasures of Japan.

 During the Edo Period, the island designated as one of the Eight Views of Lake Biwa.

 The shrine and the temple were formally separated by the decrees separating Buddhism from Shinto issued by the Meiji government, but the distinction still remains blurred at Chikubushima.

 Several works of the Japanese performing arts relate to Chikubu.
 They include the Noh play Chikubushima and the Heike Biwa work Chikubushima Mōde, two koto melodies named Chikubushima, a jōruri (itchūbushi), a nagauta, and a tokiwazu-bushi of the same name.